 Dubai Expo says it recorded 3 construction fatalities, lower accident rate than UK

-Mega projects in the Gulf region such as the Expo, and neighbouring Qatar's hosting of the 2022 soccer World Cup, have come under international scrutiny as rights groups have criticised conditions for low-paid migrant workers.
+Mega projects in the Gulf region such as the Expo, and neighbouring Qatar’s hosting of the 2022 soccer World Cup, have faced international scrutiny with rights groups criticising conditions for low-paid migrant workers.

-Dubai, the region's tourism, trade, and business hub, is hoping to boost its economy by attracting 25 million business and tourist visits to the world fair, which was delayed for a year because of the pandemic.
+Dubai, the region’s tourism, trade and business hub, is hoping to boost its economy by attracting 25 million visits to the world fair, which was delayed for a year by the pandemic.

 It said the accident frequency rate, a calculation used to measure incidents over a set amount of time worked, was 0.03, compared to 0.07 in the construction industry in Britain as recorded by the UK Health and Safety Executive.

-Low-paid foreign workers are the backbone of the Gulf Arab economies, taking jobs in construction, services, and transport.

-Last month, the European Parliament urged member states not to participate in the Expo, citing "inhumane practices" against foreign workers and "systematic persecution" of human rights defenders.
-The United Arab Emirates rejected the resolution as "factually incorrect".
+The European parliament last month urged member states not to take part in Expo, citing “inhumane practices” against foreign workers and “systematic persecution” of human rights defenders.
+The United Arab Emirates rejected the non-binding resolution as “factually incorrect”.

-"We are committed to the high standards we have set for ourselves and our contractors and remain firmly focused on working together to continually improve," Expo 2020 said.
+French Foreign Minister Jean-Yves Le Drian, speaking at a press conference at the Expo, said on Saturday France, which maintains a naval base in the Emirates, had not supported the resolution.

 Comments